-Exception: A committee that is created and pays the initial \$50 fee in October, November, or December of a calendar year is not subject to the annual fee in the subsequent year.
+Exception: A committee that is created and pays the initial \$50 fee in the last three months of a calendar year is not subject to the annual fee in the subsequent year.

-QUICK TIP: The committee ID number is generally assigned within 7 - 10 days after the Secretary of State's office receives the Form 410.
+The committee ID number is generally assigned within 7 - 10 days after the Secretary of State's office receives the Form 410.

-QUICK TIP: If a person or group qualifies as a committee within the 90 days before an election, or on the date of the election and the committee makes contributions of \$1,000 or more to a candidate or ballot measure committee, the Form 497 (24-Hour/10-Day Contribution Report) must be filed.
+If a person or group qualifies as a committee within the 90 days before an election, or on the date of the election and the committee makes contributions of \$1,000 or more to a candidate or ballot measure committee, the Form 497 (24-Hour/10-Day Contribution Report) must be filed.
 The Form 497 may be required before the committee ID number is assigned.
 See Chapter 10 for more information about the Form 497.